gatling/gatling/src/docs/content/reference/current/core/simulation/index.md

 {{< alert tip >}}
 `in` is a reserved keyword in Kotlin.
-You can either protect it with backticks ``in`` or use the `during` alias instead.
+You can either protect it with backticks `` `in` `` or use the `during` alias instead.
 {{< /alert >}}

 ## Maximum Duration

-Finally, with `maxDuration` you can force your run to terminate based on a duration limit, even though some virtual users are still running.
+Finally, with `maxDuration` you can force your run to terminate based on a duration limit, even if some virtual users are still running.

 It is useful if you need to bound the duration of your simulation when you can't predict it.